How Do I Test Whether I Am Pregnant or Not?

 Sometimes pregnancy tests have a control window beside the test window:

-The test worked - pregnant. - If no line appears in the control window, the test is either defective or was not performed correctly.
-The display in the result window is therefore irrelevant.
+• The test is defective or performed incorrectly if no line appears in the control window.
+The display in the result window is, therefore, irrelevant.

-In order to determine the meaning of each marker in your particular test, read the package insert.
+To determine the meaning of each marker in your particular test, read the package insert.
 Some pregnancy tests indicate the approximate week of pregnancy.
-This result is based on the concentration of the pregnancy hormone ß-hCG, which increases week by week.
+This result is based on the concentration of the pregnancy hormone ß-hCG, which increases weekly.

 How Reliable Is the Result?

-A reliable result is only achievable if the test is working properly and implantation of the fertilized egg has already taken place, i.e., about five to six days after fertilization.
-Only then can the pregnancy hormone ß-hCG be detected.
+A reliable result is only achievable if the test is working correctly and implantation of the fertilized egg has already occurred, i.e., about five to six days after fertilization.
+Only then does the level of pregnancy hormone ß-hCG rise and become detectible.

 Taking a pregnancy test too soon may falsify the result.